jac307/MediaArtTutorials/CMST2ZP3/AI-Poisoning-W11.md

 ## Objective
 This session focuses on **aligning and advancing** your collaborative glitch art project.
-- As a group: review and refine your visual strategy by sharing initial images, giving feedback, and choosing a cohesive direction.
+- As a group: **review and refine your visual strategy** by sharing initial images, giving feedback, and choosing a cohesive direction.
-- Individually: generate final Microsoft Copilot images and apply the poisoning workflow using **Nightshade** and **Pollo.ai**.
+- Individually: **generate final Microsoft Copilot images, modify them using image editing software, apply the poisoning workflow using **Nightshade**, and generated more AI-variations using **Pollo.ai**.

 ---